-Over the last three years, bursary recipients have developed initiatives designed to enhance academic success in math among at-risk youth, improve self-esteem and combat suicide among Inuit in the Arctic, empower Indigenous BC youth to offer compelling alternatives to criminal gangs, and give a voice to racialized women who have been affected by the criminal justice system.
+Over the last four years, bursary recipients developed initiatives designed to enhance academic success in math among at-risk youth, improve self-esteem and combat suicide among Inuit in the Arctic, empower Indigenous BC youth to offer compelling alternatives to criminal gangs, and give a voice to racialized women who have been affected by the criminal justice system.
 More than 14,000 people have been directly touched by the bursary program.

-To be eligible bursary recipients must be:
+To be eligible bursary recipients had to be:

 - Between 18 and 30 years of age

 - Demonstrate experience of the impact of the arts in an underserved community/neighbourhood (“arts” are broadly defined to include all forms of creative expression)